Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowFundamentals.md

 By default, all date times are in UTC time zone (Best practice).

-**Note:** If DAG is created/triggered with start date in past (and DAG hasn’t been triggered yet), Airflow will trigger all untriggered DAG runs between start date and current date (assuming `catchup` is set to True)
+**Note:** If DAG is created/triggered with start date in past (and DAG hasn’t been triggered yet), Airflow will trigger all untriggered DAG runs between start date and current date (assuming `catchup` is set to True; more on that below)

 **Do NOT use dynamic datetimes like datetime.now() for the start_date.
 Every time the DAG evaluated, the start_date moves forward in time so the DAG will never be triggered.**